 Finally, roughly 20,000 of San Francisco’s 39,000 employees make over $100,000 a year.
 Now that is impressive!
 So that’s where the $9.6 billion budget is mostly going annually.

-Since nobody can properly oversee the government unless you want to be fined or thrown in jail, it’s important for everybody to do three things:
+Since nobody can properly oversee the government unless you want to be fined or thrown in jail, it’s a good idea for everybody to do three things if you want to get rich:

 2) The more you make over $200,000, the more you need to try to work less or question your life’s purpose.
 Ask yourself whether it’s really worth killing yourself at a job or a business that isn’t helping society just so you can earn more money.
 You can do much better donating your time and money to better causes than the government can.